 These are both commonly misunderstood terms.
 Properties are listed as distressed when the owners have defaulted on their mortgage loans or are about to - but this does NOT necessarily mean that the home is actually available for purchase or actively on the market.

-In fact, many homes indicated as "pre-foreclosures" in the Seattle area (on websites which offer "Pre-Foreclosure" listings) are actually NOT for sale - nor will they ever be for sale.
+In fact, many homes indicated as "pre-foreclosures" on websites which offer "Pre-Foreclosure" listings may not actually be for sale - nor will they ever be for sale.
 Instead, the homeowner has been formally notified of their past due balance, and a document has been filed with the county - known as a "Lis Pendens."
 In reality, the majority of these "defaults" are cured, either by the homeowner becoming current on the mortgage, or the home being sold before foreclosure proceedings begin - either traditionally, or via a short sale.

 When looking for "distressed" homes or "pre-foreclosures" online, be advised that you may very well be going on a wild-goose chase.
 Unless a buyer is willing to participate in an auction process with cash in hand, for the "average" home buyer, pre-foreclosure information can be VERY distracting.
 Short sales may present an opportunity for some buyers, assuming they are willing to wait up to several months for the closing - and also risk the home not qualifying for a short sale in the first place... which happens all to frequently.